DIT168-Group11/Team11/README.md

 ## Description of folder layout

   ### Representation of the layout
-  - src - The source files for the application.
+  - src
-  - test - All the tests can be found in this folder.
+  - test
-  - lib - The libraries that are needed for the program to run.
+  - lib
-  - bin - This is the folder where the compiled executables will be found.
+  - bin
-  - build - Contains all object files.
+  - build
-  - doc - Documentation and notes from the developers.
+  - doc
-  - include - The project header files can be found here.
+  - include
-  - docker - Location of the docker build files.
+  - docker

   ### How the layout works
   - src is used for storing the source files for the application.